tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 This document formalizes a theory of a "perfect programming language" as a multi-metric, hierarchical, generative system over computations, including domain-theoretic structure, lattices, fixed points, types, macros, and reflection.

+This document formalizes a theory of a "perfect programming language" as a **multi-metric, hierarchical, generative system** over computations.

+It unifies:

+* Minimal computational bases
+* Semantic equivalence
+* Distance metrics (machine + human)
+* Abstraction and hierarchy
+* Translation between optimal languages
+* Kolmogorov complexity

 It unifies:
 - Minimal computational bases
 - Semantic equivalence